versity/scoutfs/README.md

  2. Make a new filesystem on the devices with the userspace utilities
  3. Mount the devices on all the nodes

-In this example we run all of these commands on three nodes.
+In this example we use three nodes.
 The names of the block devices are the same on all the nodes.
+Two of the nodes will be quorum members.
+A majority of quorum members must be mounted to elect a leader to run a server that all the mounts connect to.
+It should be noted that two quorum members results in a majority of one, each member itself, so split brain elections are possible but so unlikely that it's fine for a demonstration.

 1. Get the Kernel Module and Userspace Binaries